Sahiljit/Lets_Track_Crypto_Wallet_ReadMe/README.md

 1. User can add their wallet.
 2. Remove their wallet.
-3. Get list of wallets that are currently being tracked by the bot.
+3. Get list of wallets that are currently being monitored by the bot.
-4. User will be provided with transaction link on etherscan.
+4. User will be provided with transaction link of etherscan.

 ## Let's connect -